-- Shelter-in-place means you have the necessary preparations to stay in your home for an extended period of time.
-Services may or may not be functional.
-Backup systems are recommended. - b) An evacuation or bug-out situation may require you to be self-sufficient, including shelter especially if motels or other lodging are full or unavailable.
-Having a comfortable tent or a large tarp shelter should be considered essential.
+- a) Staying safe from the elements is a natural desire for people.
+What that looks like varies considerably.
+Modern conveniences include a roof over our heads, electricity, a temperature-controlled environment, hot and cold running water, kitchen appliances, and creature comforts.
+All of that can quickly change in a crisis!
+Think ahead: what backup systems do you have available? - b) Shelter-in-place means you have the necessary preparations to stay in your home for an extended time.
+Utility services may or may not be functional.
+Backup systems are recommended. - c) An evacuation or bug-out situation may require you to be self-sufficient, including shelter especially if motels or other lodging are full or unavailable.
+Having a durable, comfortable tent or a large tarp shelter should be considered essential.
 Your mode of transportation, whether you will likely have a vehicle or whether you will need to go on foot, should be factored-in when determining size and style.